Tone sandhi: Languages with tone sandhi

+Chinese languages

-Many languages spoken in China have tone sandhi; some of it quite complex.
+Many Chinese languages have tone sandhi; some of it quite complex.
 Southern Min (Minnan), which includes Hokkien, Taiwanese, and Teochew, has a complex system, with in most cases every syllable changing into a different tone, and which tone it turns into sometimes depending on the final consonant of the syllable that bears it.

 Take for example Taiwanese varieties of Hokkien, which have two tonemes (numbered 4 and 8 in the diagram above) that occur in checked syllables (those ending in a stop consonant) and five tonemes in syllables that do not end in a stop.
 In Taiwanese, within a phonological phrase, all its non-neutral-tone syllables save for the last undergo tone sandhi.
 Among the unchecked syllables, tone 1 becomes 7, 7 becomes 3, 3 becomes 2, and 2 becomes 1.
 Tone 5 becomes 7 or 3, depending on dialect.
 Stopped syllables ending in -p, -t, or -k take the opposite tone (phonetically, a high tone becomes low, and a low tone becomes high) whereas syllables ending in a glottal stop (written as -h in Pe̍h-ōe-jī) drop their final consonant to become tone 2 or 3.

+Tone sandhi in Sinitic languages can be classified with a left-dominant or right-dominant system, depending on whether the leftmost or rightmost item keeps its tone.
+In a language of the right-dominant system, the right-most syllable of a word retains its citation tone.
+All the other syllables of the word must take their sandhi form.
+Mandarin Tone 3 Sandhi and Taiwanese Hokkien tone sandhi are both right-dominant.

+In a left-dominant system, the leftmost tone tends to spread rightward.

+Shanghainese is an example of a left-dominant system.